-Breaking News: Three Pedestrians Killed In Melbourne CBD [Updated]
+Three Pedestrians Killed In Melbourne CBD [Breaking]

 — Sky News Australia (@SkyNewsAust) January 20, 2017

 This incident has been confirmed as linked to a stabbing that occurred earlier in the suburb of Windsor.
-According to ABC News, police were called to Raleigh Street in Windsor at 2.15 a.m.
-A man involved in this incident took himself to hospital with stab wounds.
+According to ABC News, police were called to Raleigh Street in Windsor at 2:15 a.m.
+A man involved in this incident took himself to the hospital with stab wounds.
 He is listed as being in a stable condition.
 It has been reported by ABC Radio Melbourne‘s Raf Epstein that the man involved in the Melbourne CBD incident is a relative of the stabbed man.

 Unsubstantiated eye witness reports indicate a woman may have traveled with the suspect in the car for some time before he reached Swanston Street.
-This reports suggest the woman was detained as a hostage in the car.
-Sky News reports that Australia’s Herald Sun indicate this incident could have occurred as a result of a domestic violence incident.
+This reports suggests the woman was detained as a hostage in the car.
+Sky News reports that Australia’s Herald Sun indicated this incident could have occurred as a result of a domestic violence incident.

 The Royal Children’s Hospital released details via a news conference in regard to the condition of the children taken there after the Melbourne CBD incident.
 It was confirmed five patients were received at the RCH.
-A three month-old is currently in surgery, a two year old is in intensive care, a nine year-old with “limb injuries” has been sent to the ward, a 12 year-old currently be assessed in the ED and a 23 year-old was also treated for limb injuries.
+A 3-month-old is currently in surgery, a 2-year-old is in intensive care, a 9-year-old with “limb injuries” has been sent to the ward, a 12-year-old currently be assessed in the ED, and a 23-year-old was also treated for limb injuries.

 Media conference: Bourke Street incident https://t.co/2mw5rlHUTa